arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 ![In the actions section you can monitor the build process once it starts.](assets/github_actions.png)

 Once the firmware has been built you can download it from the releases section that you can find in the "Code" tab.
 Put the board in bootloader mode and click on the connect symbol in the OpenMV IDE.
 In the dialog select "Load a specific firmware".
-Select the firmware that you just created and flash it to the board.
+Select firmware.bin in the folder that you just created and flash it to the board.

 ![In the release section you can find the generated firmware ready to download and install.](assets/github_releases.png)